RikJansenTU/FontysInternship/README.md

 ![TDE Logo](https://user-images.githubusercontent.com/9715331/227959790-36da5c78-9eb4-43f5-a701-cd1d910dd0ad.png)

 ## The Internship

-Description of the assignment, the problem or opportunity that has lead to the assignment, the goals and the context of the assignment
--introduction
-  blahblah ai, rapid development and innovation, will change the way things are done -problem/opportunity
+AI is playing an increasingly large role in society.
+New tools are rapidly being released to the public, quickly becoming more capable and sophisticated.
+Generative AI tools are now capable of creating art and music, writing code, function as personal assistants, or even build entire websites from scratch.
+For many industries, the technology is set to fundementally shake up the way things are done, for better or worse.
+Sooner or later, most companies will come into contact with generative AI, so investigating the potential applications and dangers early on can be a great boon in the long term.
+A company who makes full use of AI powered tools might in the near future be able to create high-quality products with lower costs and fewer staff, outperforming competitors, or offer products to customers that are completely unique.

+**The Opportunity**
-  AI has a lot of potential, TDE wants to be at the forefront of new techology, to create better products and to be able to offer their customers more
+Like I said above, generative AI has massive potential, and TDE is very interested in exploring the opportunities it offers.
+The company prides itself on being at the forefront of new technological advances, being able to offer their customers things that other marketing agencies can't.
+They [have worked with generative AI before](https://www.tde.nl/cases/the-masterpiece/), and see a lot of potential in its further use.
--goal
-  Explore different aspects of ai and what they can do for TDE and the people using their products - be able to advice TDE on its potential uses
-- research questions
+This internship is a great opportunity for me to investigate the current state of generative AI, what it could be used for, and how it could serve TDE in the future.
+Even if the things I create don't get used directly, they can be used as a showcase to show (potential) customers what TDE is capable of.

+**The Goal**
+I want to explore the different uses of generative AI, preferably casting as wide a net as possible to be able to investigate the different ways TDE might make use of the technology.
+This could be a tool that the company uses internally to create things or increase productivity, or something that they use to sell their services to potential customers.
+At the end of my internship, I will have showcased different applications of generative AI, and I'll be able to inform TDE on the best approaches to take when making use of the technology.

+**Research Questions**
-  'How can I use generative AI to increase fan engagement?'
+- _How can I use generative AI to increase fan engagement?_
+This is the main research question I want to answer during my internship.
+Fan engagement is a broad concept in this context - it doesn't mean that everything I build will need to be used by sports fans directly, but it should serve them or improve their experience when interacting with TDE's products, which in turn will increase engagement.
+- _What ethical considerations have to be taken into account when working with AI?_

     How can it benefit fans
     How can it be used to make things that benefit fans
-- approach
-  Create different projects exploring different aspects of ai

-The central research question I have tried to answer for TDE is 'How can I use generative AI to increase fan engagement?'.
-Fan engagement is a broad concept in this context - it doesn't mean that everything I build will need to be used by sports fans directly, but it should serve them or improve their experience when interacting with TDE's products, which in turn will increase engagement.
-AI is a quickly evolving field of computer science, which is why TDE is very interested in exploring what opportunities it offers them.
-This assignment is a great opportunity to create multiple experimental applications that can show off the power of AI to potential customers.
+**Approach**
+To be able to investigate as many different AI-related subjects as possible I decided, along with my mentor at TDE, to split the internship into three different projects.
+This way, I can explore a few different themes, applications, and types of technology so I get a good general impression of the state of generative AI and how it can be used to serve TDE.
+Another advantage of setting up the internship this way is that it offers a certain amount of flexibility.
+Developments in the field of AI are incredibly rapid, which means it's very much possible that some new and groundbreaking piece of technology gets released halfway through the internship.
+Having a few different projects planned, the details of the later ones not yet set in stone, allows me a certain degree of flexibility to potentially make use of new AI developments.

 ## Progress and Results - Overview
 ### First Weeks